-10.5 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Corporate Governance working group to the General Purposes committee that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+- External Audit - Risk management - Other Inspection Reports - 10.2 This evidence has been considered by the Steering Group as the review of effectiveness of the Corporate Governance Framework and Internal Control.
+Internal Audit Annual Report (see Appendix A). - 10.3 Comments from external audit on the 2015/16 accounts were:- - 'We have not identified any significant deficiencies in the design or operation of an internal control that might result in a material misstatement in your financial statements of which you are not aware.' - 10.4 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Corporate Governance working group to the Standards and General Purposes committee that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas already addressed and those to be specifically addressed with new actions planned are outlined below.

-11. Follow up of 2015/16 Improvement Plan
+11. Follow up of 2016/17 Improvement Plan

-11.1 The working group reviewed progress on the actions from the AGS review of 2014/15, which resulted in an improvement plan for 2015/16 There were eight recommended improvement actions, of which 4 has been completed, 4 actions to carry forward to the 2016/17 improvement plan.
+11.1 The working group reviewed progress on the actions from the AGS review of 2015/16, which resulted in an improvement plan for 2016/17.
+There were seven recommended improvement actions, of which 1 have been completed, 3 actions to carry forward to the 2017/18 improvement plan.
 These are detailed below:-